 Proposals will be considered that fall with in the following parameters

 - Program, initiative, or practice that is new to the applicant's campus or field of student affairs, or is being modified to produce new results.

-- Research or scholarly activity will produce new knowledge for student affairs.
+- Research or scholarly activity that will produce new knowledge for student affairs practice.

-- If project is graduate student research, funding can be paid directly to applicant.
+- If the project is graduate research, funding can be paid directly to the applicant.

-- The primary applicant is expected to submit either a program proposal for the annual CSPA-NYS conference or work with the VP for Professional Development to find another means for sharing the results of the program (Programs do not have to be “successful” as often much is learned through not as successful programs/initiatives/practices).
+- The primary applicant is expected to submit either a program proposal for the annual CSPA-NYS conference or work with the VP for Professional Development to find another means for sharing the results of the program (Programs do not have to be "successful" as often much is learned through no as successful program/initiative/practices).

-- If project entails graduate research, applicant may be encouraged to submit results in the form of a manuscript to The New York Journal of Student Affairs.
+- If the project entails graduate research, the applicant may be encourage to submit results in the form of manuscripts to The New York Journal of Student Affairs.

 - April 1st – Request for proposals initially sent out.

 - June 1st – Innovation & Research Grant Applications due.